tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

    bodies = environment_setup.create_system_of_bodies(body_settings)

 Because our satellite is an artificial body, it is not known to TudatPy by default.
+DOMINIC: THAT'S TRUE, BUT WE CAN STILL ADD IT TO THE BODY-SETTINGS AS A MANUAL EMPTY SETTINGS OBJECT (WITH ONLY A NAME).
+I KNOW THAT'S NOT HOW IT'S DONE IN THE EXAMPLE, BUT IT MAY BE EASIER TO EXPLAIN (AND ALSO IT MAY BE GOOD TO CHANGE THE EXAMPLES TO THIS SETUP)
-If we were to add it to ``bodies_to_create`` in the previous code block, TudatPy would throw an error.
+If we were to add it to ``bodies_to_create`` in the previous code block retrieving default settings, TudatPy would throw an error.
 Instead, we need to create an empty body for our satellite, using the following code:

 .. code-block:: python